faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ## The Crash Mindset

-One take away lesson from the above examples are that we need to think of our code in a wider context.
+One take away lesson from the above examples is that we need to think of our code in a wider context.
 We should think of the operating environment of our app.
 This comprises:

 - the compiled code
 - binary incompatibilities between code modules (different language versions, compilers and toolchains)